awsdocs/aws-batch-user-guide/doc_source/get-set-up-for-aws-batch.md

 AWS uses public\-key cryptography to secure the login information for your instance\.
 A Linux instance, such as an AWS Batch compute environment container instance, has no password to use for SSH access; you use a key pair to log in to your instance securely\.
 You specify the name of the key pair when you create your compute environment, then provide the private key when you log in using SSH\.

 If you haven't created a key pair already, you can create one using the Amazon EC2 console\.
-Note that if you plan to launch instances in multiple regions, you'll need to create a key pair in each region\.
-For more information about regions, see [Regions and Availability Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+Note that if you plan to launch instances in multiple Regions, you'll need to create a key pair in each Region\.
+For more information about Regions, see [Regions and Availability Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 **To create a key pair**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

 1. From the navigation bar, select a Region for the key pair\.
-You can select any Region that's available to you, regardless of your location: however, key pairs are specific to a region\.
-For example, if you plan to launch an instance in the US West \(Oregon\) region, you must create a key pair for the instance in the same region\.
+You can select any Region that's available to you, regardless of your location: however, key pairs are specific to a Region\.
+For example, if you plan to launch an instance in the US West \(Oregon\) Region, you must create a key pair for the instance in the same Region\.

 1. In the navigation pane, choose **Key Pairs**, **Create Key Pair**\.